Alisa Sheinkman

 That's me.

-I am a PhD researcher working under the supervision of Sara Wade.
-I aim to develop advances in Bayesian deep modelling.
-Namely, I study efficient inference schemes with a focus on scalable variational inference algorithms such as stochastic and black box variational inference; My work addresses the challenge of architecture specification of Bayesian neural networks, Bayesian model choice and model combination in the realms of big data and overparametrized deep models.
+During my PhD, I was working under the supervision of Sara Wade and developed advances in Bayesian deep modelling.
+Namely, I studied efficient inference schemes with a focus on scalable variational inference algorithms such as stochastic and black box variational inference.
+My thesis addresses the challenge of architecture specification of Bayesian neural networks, Bayesian model choice and model combination in the realms of big data and overparametrized deep models.

 Publications

-Understanding the Trade-offs in Accuracy and Uncertainty Quantification: Architecture and Inference Choices in Bayesian Neural Networks, A. Sheinkman, S. Wade, in Proceedings of the ECML PKDD, 2025 (to appear).
+Understanding the Trade-offs in Accuracy and Uncertainty Quantification: Architecture and Inference Choices in Bayesian Neural Networks, A. S., S. Wade, in Proceedings of the ECML PKDD, 2025 (to appear).
 Corresponding code.